 Astonishingly, he has no heart issues or family history of heart issues and he was in above-average shape.

 “I was running lots, I was going to boot camp, I was playing sports five or six times a week – it was completely out of left field,” he says, shaking his head.
 “I’m active, I don’t do drugs or smoke… I never thought this could happen in a million years.”

 After numerous tests on his heart, doctors could not find an explanation for Steve’s cardiac arrest.

-“It is unknown at this point and it may never be known – his heart just stopped working the way Mother Nature intended it to,” says Dr. Graham Wong, Steve’s cardiologist and director of the Coronary Care Unit at VG.
+“It is unknown at this point and it may never be known – his heart just stopped working the way Mother Nature intended it to,” says Dr. Graham Wong, Steve’s cardiologist and director of the Coronary Care Unit at VGH.
 “It’s a mystery…we put him through the diagnostic wringer and couldn’t find anything.”

 Dr. Wong says it’s “very unusual” for a person of Steve’s age and physical shape to suffer from something like this.